Verifying Linux Server Security: What Every Admin Needs to Know

 - This flexible distro offers full customization with live-build.

-Parrot OS is a fully-portable laboratory for pentesting, reverse engineering and digital forensics.
-The fast, lightweight distro is frequently updated and offers a wide array of hardening and sandboxing options.
+Parrot OS is a fully-portable laboratory for pentesting, reverse engineering, and digital forensics.
+The fast, lightweight distro is frequently updated and offers a wide array of hardening and privacy sandboxing options.
 ParrotOS tools and features are designed to be compatible with the majority of devices via containerization technologies such as Docker or Podman.

 Key Features & Benefits:

 - ParrotOS provides pentesters and digital forensics experts with a state-of-the-art “laboratory” featuring a full suite of tools accompanied by standard privacy and security features.